rychly/nur-packages/README.md

 ## Usage

-After the importing NUR as described above, the NUR is available in modules via `config.nur` option.
+After the importing NUR as described above, the NUR is available in modules via `config.nur` and `config.nurLocal` options.

 ### Packages